mudasar187/Enterprise_Exam2018/README.md

 5. Visit the application on [localhost:8080](http://localhost:8080)
 6. Enjoy :)

-**Run individual modules**
+**Run individual modules** <br/>
 Since this is a microservice application, you can run each component/module individually, but with limited functionality.
-No communication with other external components/modules will work. ex.
+No communication with other external components/modules will work. <br/>
+Ex.
 If you want to create a new NowPlaying, the service needs to get information from a Cinema and Room to fill inn the seats available.
 This connection is mocked in the tests, but if you try to do a POST request directly to the service without running the cinema module as well this will fail with a 503.

 ## How to test application